Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 In New York, the mediators were told to base their decisions on the 80th percentile of the prices set by the hospital or physician.
 Research has suggested that the model is broadly making health care more expensive for state residents because of higher payments to doctors, according to findings from the USC-Brookings Schaeffer Initiative for Health Policy.

-Still, on Capitol Hill, doctors complained that many procedures would fail to cost enough to qualify for arbitration as proposed in the Energy and Commerce bill, bolstered by data ER doctors presented to lawmakers showing that prices largely fall below $1,250.
+Still, on Capitol Hill, doctors complained that many procedures would fail to cost enough to qualify for arbitration as proposed in the House bill, bolstered by data ER doctors presented to lawmakers showing that prices largely fall below $1,250.

 Pak-Teng and other physicians also say that arbitration threshold is still too high.
 The House Education and Labor Committee has unveiled surprise billing legislation with a similar framework.